-5 ways technology consultants can manage their E&O exposure
+5 ways tech consultants can manage their professional liability exposure

 Many clients don't understand the nuances of the technology they use, and that knowledge gap is where errors and omissions risk blooms.
 If clients have unrealistic expectations, it can lead to frustration and lawsuits.